blnknlights/blnknlights.github.io/htb/machines/jupiter/jupiter.md

 ## Privesc reverse engineering a custom binary (sattrack)

 Now that we have a shell as jovian, we check his sudoers, and he has access to this satelite tracking app.
-There are projects caled sattrack, but I believe this thing specifically is unique to the box as I couldn't find anything on the internet specifically matching it.
+There are projects called sattrack, but I believe this thing specifically is unique to the box as I couldn't find anything on the internet specifically matching it.
 Also the first seen date on virus total matches the release date of the box.
 ```bash
 jovian@jupiter:~$ id